pdykes/ao_sim/README.md

 }
 ```

-#mvp2

-The updated release offers:

-- telemetry feeds
-- agent_proxy support and generic client examples
-- patron locations in the stop, roller, registration and the exhibit
-- centralized configuration system

-Currently inflight functions targeted for mpv3:
+Currently inflight functions targeted for mpv4:

-- rule engine that processes data from the various streams, and emits events for other compnoents to process
-- rules will be stored separate of the software in an extensible format
-- integrate the graphical components and incorporat rules based events
+    - audio agent serving up Watson, and will fallback to recordings
+    - olli ramp deploy agent
+    - olli emergency stop agent
+    - integrate detailed, per simulation time and event offset graphics and visual experience
+    - control to initiate actual ramp deploy and retraction
+    - Kintrans avatar
+    - persona specific (e.g. kathyrn XX phone number, food choice, and whatever, let me know)
     - please drop requirements for critical needed functions

+Enabling debugging

+    - need more data without reading the code?
+    - for all node apps, if you want more detail
+    - cd <directory>
+    - export DEBUG=<component name>
+    - The component name is usually in the top of the source file, or enumerated in ../config/default.json

 # Lets get the simulation and replication code downloaded, and run in a few docker containers optionally  ;-)